01-edu/public/subjects/ai/nlp-spacy/README.md

 1. Extract all named entities in the text as well as the label of the named entity.

-2. The NER is also useful to remove ambigous entities.
+2. The NER is also useful to remove ambiguous entities.
 From a conceptual standpoint, disambiguation is the process of determining the most probable meaning of a specific phrase.
 For example in the sentence below, the word `apple` is present twice in the sentence.
 The first time to mention the fruit and the second to mention a company.
 Run the NER on this sentence and print the named entity, the `start_char`, the `end_char` and the label of the named entity.

 ```
 Paul eats an apple while watching a movie on his Apple device.